This market has settled: RESOLVED

 Frequently Asked Questions

-Has any Chinese leader ever been seriously considered for the Nobel Peace Prize before?
+Has any authoritarian leader received the Nobel Peace Prize while still maintaining non-democratic governance?